Napoleonic Kingdom of Italy

 Consolidated Mintage Data

 Napoleon’s 20 lire denomination is particularly rare compared to his 20 francs (about 20 million across all mints).
 Napoleon 20 francs were also minted in Italy in very limited number (Turin 1810-1813, Genoa 1813-1814, and Rome 1813) (here).
-The 20 lire has many variants, including the 1809 5-pointed vs. 6-pointed star (recognized by PCGS).
+The 20 lire has many variants, including the 1809 5-pointed vs. 6-pointed star (recognized by PCGS - but likely just a minting error).

 Only the 20 Lire and 40 Lire were minted in gold.